nmagen/Fire_Findr_Caffe/3_Training_Data/readme.md

 ### Conclusions

-by disecting how humans have come to udnerstand what should and shold not be on fire we can begin ot make the traning data inorder to show the alg how to do it.
+by dissecting how humans have come to understand what should and should not be on fire we can begin to make the training data in order to show the alg how to do it.

-hopefully this discuion has shead some light... haha
+hopefully this discussion has shed some light... haha